-- Attach the hinge to the container and the floorboard lid, and fix the latch to the floorboard.
+- Attach the hinge to the container and the floorboard lid, and fix the latch.
 For added security, you might consider a lockable latch.

 4. Use Old Heater Grates

 If you live in an older house, you or the previous owners may have upgraded the heating system at some point.
-Remnants of an old heating system could include an old heater grate, underneath which could be an empty space just crying out to be used.
+Remnants of an old heating system could include an old heater grate, underneath which could be a space just crying out to be used.

 Heater grates are typically easy to remove, and if you’ve found an ideal location underneath one, before starting to work on the space, ensure that the gas line surrounding it has been cut and remove any old heating parts.
 You might need to call a heating technician to help with this task.

-If you don’t feel comfortable having a heating grate covering your underfloor storage space, create a cover using spare floor planks or buy some new floor planks and varnish them in the same color as the rest of your floor.
+If you feel uncomfortable having a heating grate covering your underfloor storage space, create a cover using spare floor planks or buy some new floor planks and varnish them in the same color as the rest of your floor.

 As with the previous storage solution, you’ll need to cut some wood to find in your underfloor space and make a hinged lid (if you don’t use the heater grate).